Howard Florey: Australia

 In May 1944, the Prime Minister, John Curtin and the Commander-in-Chief of the Australian Army, General Sir Thomas Blamey, visited London for the 1944 Commonwealth Prime Ministers' Conference.
 At Blamey's request, Curtin asked Florey if he would visit Australia as an advisor on the use of penicillin.
-Florey agreed, but did not reach Australia until August 1944.
-He was accorded a hero's welcome. and was awarded the degree of Doctor of Medicine (MD) by the University of Adelaide.
+Florey arrived in Australia in August 1944 to a hero's welcome, and was awarded the degree of Doctor of Medicine (MD) by the University of Adelaide.

 In accepting the degree, he recapitulated his own career, and spoke about the need to make it easier for research to be conducted in Australia.
 Florey met with Blamey; the two men got along well and chatted for several hours.
-It ended with Blamey convinced that Florey was the man to guide a medical research institute in Canberra, and he put a proposal to Curtin on 24 October.
+It ended with Blamey convinced that Florey was the man to head a project Blamey had in mind: a medical research institute in Canberra, the national capital.
+Blamey put his proposal to Curtin on 24 October.
 It was quickly approved, but Curtin became ill, and he died in July 1945.